 This includes the collection and cleansing of employee data and working closely with the chosen HRIS provider to configure the system to meet your needs.

-Step 3: Communication and training:
+Stage 3: Communication and Training

 It’s crucial to ensure the correct communication, training and support is provided across your organisation to ensure early adoption of your HR system.